Want A *FREE* Non-Toxic Cleaning Recipe eBook?!

 7. Rethink Thanksgiving From A Native American Perspective

 When you think about Thanksgiving, you may skip to thinking only about the food.
 Thanksgiving’s history is based on the harvest feast shared between Plymouth colonists and the Wampanoag in 1621.
-The Wampanoag shared their resources and environment with the English, but the English eventually attacked despite their agreement.

 Native American culture and history are important to consider while celebrating Thanksgiving (and every other day!).